BobMcGlobus/esphome-dfrobot-ai10/README.md

         uid: int
       then:
         - lambda: id(ai10_sensor)->delete_user(uid);

+    - service: start_recognition
+      variables:
+        timeout: int
+        continuous: bool
+      then:
+        - lambda: id(ai10_sensor)->start_recognition(timeout, continuous);
 ```

-### Template sensors (publish recognition results to HA)
+### Template sensors (optional, for HA dashboards)

-Use an interval to poll the component state and publish to template sensors.
-See [example.yaml](example.yaml) for a complete working configuration.
+The `on_recognized` trigger is the recommended way to react to events.
+If you additionally want persistent state in Home Assistant (e.g. for dashboard cards), you can use template sensors — see [example.yaml](example.yaml) for a complete working configuration.

 ## API Reference

 All methods can be called from ESPHome lambdas via `id(ai10_sensor)->method()`.

+All commands use a **non-blocking state machine**: they send a RESET first, then execute the actual command after the sensor confirms the reset.
+This means no `delay()` calls block the main loop.

 | Method | Description |
 |--------|-------------|